PaLeroy/phd_defense/talk.md

 - $P$ and $R$ are most of the time unknown.
 - The agent interacts with the environment to learn!
-- By playing, it is possible to learn the model.
+- Model-based RL: by playing, it is possible to learn the model.
-- By trial and error, it is possible to learn the policy.
+- Model-free RL: by trial and error, it is possible to learn the policy.
-- How to learn a policy?
+- How to learn a policy in model-free RL?

 ---